Erin Aubry Kaplan

 "Step Into A World" (Wiley & Sons) and "Rise Up Singing: Black Women Writers on Motherhood" (Doubleday).

-The last book’s contributors include Maya Angelou, Gwendolyn Brooks and Alice Walker, and won an American Book Award in 2005.
+The last book's contributors include Maya Angelou, Gwendolyn Brooks and Alice Walker, and won an American Book Award in 2005.
 She won the PEN USA 2001 award for journalism.

 Kaplan has published two books.
 Her first book was a collection of essays and reportage titled Black Talk, Blue Thoughts and Walking the Color Line: Dispaches From a Black Journalista, and was published in 2011.
 Her second, I Heart Obama, an extended essay about the cultural and personal meaning of the first black American president, was published in 2016.

 Kaplan was born and raised in Los Angeles, though her family is originally from New Orleans.
-She was married to Alan Kaplan, a Los Angeles high school history teacher, for 15 years.
+She married Alan Kaplan, a Los Angeles high school history teacher.
 He died in 2015.

 Kaplan holds an MFA from University of California, Los Angeles, and teaches creative writing at Antioch University Los Angeles.